Back to Blog

 The Philosophy: Turn focus into a game.
 Plant trees, stay off your phone.

-Forest gamifies productivity by turning focus sessions into a virtual forest.
-Start a timer, and a tree grows.
-Leave the app, and the tree dies.
-Over time you build a beautiful forest representing your focused hours.
-With 90+ tree species, leaderboards, and the ability to plant real trees, Forest makes focus feel rewarding.
+Plant a virtual tree, set a timer.
+Leave the app and your tree dies.
+Build a forest over time.
+With 90+ tree species, leaderboards, and real trees planted through partnerships, Forest makes focus feel rewarding.

-Best For: Students, Pomodoro technique fans, and anyone motivated by visual progress and gamification.
+Best For: Students, Pomodoro fans, and anyone motivated by visual progress.

 6. Roots — Best for Understanding Screen Time Quality